chrislevn/Deep-Learning-Journey/README.md

 ---

 My next plans:
-- Do more in-depth studies in Deep Learning, starting with GANs and Embedding system in Machine Learning
+- Do more in-depth studies in Deep Learning, starting with GANs and Photogrammetry